Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 127:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
+- [Re-made by the original artist] -- Details were significantly reduced from the original :).

 ship 128:
 - By RetroAdvance64.
+- [Re-made by the original artist].

 ship 129:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
-Uses the N64 Model of the Arwing, a combat spacecraft from the Star Fox series, as reference.
+- [Re-made by the original artist] -- Ported from Supernova | The original ship design makes reference to an "Arwing" from the Star Fox series.
+The modern version uses the N64 version of the Arwing as reference.

 ship 130:
 - By Sharkcrome.